 Originally envisioned as a third movie in the Conan franchise, Conan the Conqueror, this movie takes another of Robert Howard's creations and drops him into the middle of the story.
 This is a movie that was filled with great potential yet fell flat.
 If one squints really hard, one can almost see the gem that this could have been.

+As Barbarian stories go, the basics are fairly solid.
+Barbarian fights king, barbarian kills king, and barbarian becomes king.
+Then barbarian marries Queen, Queen is ancient demon witch who nearly kills barbarian, barbarian is exiled, finally barbarian reclaims throne.
+All of these basics sound solid, so why is this movie so disliked?
 The story itself, originally written for Arnold Schwarzenegger, reads like a fairly straightforward Conan film.
 Indeed, much as people may pan Kull, this movie is still better than the mess that was Conan the Destroyer.
 Sorbo's Kull fights with the forces of General Taligaro's army, hoping to win a place amongst them.
 He fails, and is taunted for being a barbarian of low birth.
 In comes a runner, proclaiming that the king is slaughtering is heirs and all rush back to the castle where...
 Kull lays hands on the King, strikes him down in single combat, and (while the surviving heirs fight over the crown) is given the throne by the dying king.

 Yeah, there are a few issues with that scene.
 Seriously, no one rushed to aid their king as a lowborn barbarian was trying to kill him?
 That sticks out as wholly unbelievable.
 Where are the king's guards to protect him against this assassin?
 Still, Conan Kull picks up the crown and becomes king.
 The two remaining heirs plot his downfall.

+We are treated to Kull's chivalrous treatment of the slaves of the harem, bowing to them, and stating that no woman will be taken against their will.
+While this is a really refreshing reversal of the standard Sword & Sorcery Trope that women in the background are there simply to be abused and raped, it comes off flat and forced.
+Perhaps just deeds instead of words could have gotten the point across less awkwardly.
 Among the harem is Zareta, harem slave and seer, she had once read Kull's fortune, telling him that a kiss lay between he and his throne.
 They kiss, then Kull goes off to sleep alone.
 Soon, Kull discovers that being king is not all that he thought it to be.
 The old laws are carved in stone and the chief eunuch, Tu, is determined that Kull should get things right.
 Among Kull's new duties is to choose a queen.

 Enter Akivasha, the long dead witch queen of Acheron, recently revived and seeking to return "modern day" Valusia to the dark ages of an Acheron reborn.
 She bewitches Kull, who chooses her for his bride.
 On their wedding night, she seemingly kills him, blasting fire into his mouth while they kiss in bed.
 A funeral is held, and Akivasha takes up the reins of power with the two former heirs to the throne close by her side.